Queen's Pier, Ramsey: Tramway

 The builders installed a tramway on the pier to help transport building materials to the end of the pier.
 The tramway was intended to be dismantled once the pier was completed.
-However, Sir John added some passing loops and some sidings, so that passenger baggage could be moved easily up and down the pier without passengers carrying it.
+However, Sir John Coode added some passing loops and some sidings, so that passenger baggage could be moved easily up and down the pier without passengers carrying it.
 The only problem was that the luggage wagons had to be pushed by hand.
-It was not until the 1900s that a passenger car was added so that passengers did not have to walk the 2,160 ft, which was especially unpopular when it was windy and raining.
+It was not until the 1900s that a passenger car was added, so that passengers did not have to walk the 2,160 ft, which was especially unpopular when it was windy and raining.
 As that also had to be pushed by hand, it was quicker to walk.

 In the 1930s a locomotive powered by a Ford 20 hp engine was added: it travelled at just under 10 mph.
 In the 1950s they added a Wickham railcar powered by a Ford 52 hp engine, which could reach speeds of 20 mph, but they were never allowed to open the throttle up as the brakes were inadequate.
 A turning loop in the promenade road was added, making the tramway 2280 ft long.
 Originally operated by two hand-propelled carts for carrying luggage, it was later operated by a Planet diesel locomotive and carriage, and later still by a railcar.